guiromao/wordly/README.md

 1) Crawling of several websites to get existing/recent software development remote job offers;

-2) Provides an endpoint to query for jobs according to keywords given, publishing dates, etc;
+2) Provides an endpoint to query for jobs from the database, according to keywords, publishing dates, etc;
-3) Provides an endpoint to submit an email and keywords, for the daily newsletter sending for the freshest opportunities.
+3) Provides an endpoint to submit an email and keywords, to then receive the daily newsletter with the freshest remote opportunities.